mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--channel`

 This specifies the `channel` in which the extension is signed.
 It defaults to `unlisted` or the `channel` of your extension's latest version.
+When the `--use-submission-api` option is specified the behaviour of `--channel` - and the limitations - are quite different than explained here: see the documentation for `--use-submission-api` above for more information.

-The values for `channel` are:
+The allowed values for `channel` are:

 <div class="table-wrapper table-scroll">